What is NSDL?

 1. Basic Services

-As per the Depositories Act 1996, basic services including demat account maintenance, transfers for trading accounts settlements and nominations.
-To avail these services, a depository account with Depository Participants- entities such as banks through whom the services of NSDL reach the investors.
+As per the Depositories Act 1996, the NSDL provides basic services including Demat account maintenance, transfers for trading accounts settlements and nominations.
+To avail these services, a depository account with Depository Participants, entities such as banks through whom the services of NSDL reach the investors must exist.

 The following services are provided for these accounts-